-Through the Immigration & Refugee Outreach Center (IROC), we’re helping the Khodadadi family get settled in their new home in Hyattsville, Maryland.
+With the help of the Immigration & Refugee Outreach Center (IROC), the Khodadadi family is getting settled in their new home in Hyattsville, Maryland.

 They immigrated from Afghanistan in the spring of 2025 with Special Immigration Status for Afghans, and need help establishing themselves.
 They are truly starting from scratch.